Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

 \subsection{Problem Formulation}

-Software vulnerability detection can be formulated as a multimodal binary classification problem.
-Given a dataset $\mathcal{D} = \{(c_i, y_i)\}_{i=1}^N$, where $c_i$ denotes a source code function and $y_i \in \{0, 1\}$ is the corresponding vulnerability label (with 1 indicating the presence of a vulnerability), each sample $c_i$ is modeled with two heterogeneous views: the NCS view $x_{\text{ncs}}$ and the CPG view $\mathcal{G}_{\text{cpg}}$.
+Software vulnerability detection can be formalized as a binary classification problem based on multimodal data.
+Given a dataset $\mathcal{D} = \{(c_i, y_i)\}_{i=1}^N$, where $c_i$ denotes a source code function and $y_i \in \{0, 1\}$ is the corresponding vulnerability label (1 indicates the presence of a vulnerability).
+Each sample $c_i$ can be modeled as two heterogeneous views: the NCS view $x_{\text{ncs}}$ and the CPG view $\mathcal{G}_{\text{cpg}}$.

-The overall mapping function $\mathcal{F}_{\Theta}: (x_{\text{ncs}}, \mathcal{G}_{\text{cpg}}) \mapsto \hat{y}$ is learned by minimizing the cross-entropy loss $\mathcal{L}_{\text{ce}}$ between the predicted probability distribution $p_{\Theta}(y|c_i)$ and the ground-truth label.
-Given the modality asymmetry discussed in Section~\ref{sec:Introduction}, we adopt a fusion strategy that designates NCS as the primary modality and CPG as the auxiliary modality.
-To extract task-relevant information from the auxiliary modality, we use the FIM to identify task-sensitive subspaces and select key CPG features that complement NCS.
+The model’s overall mapping function $\mathcal{F}_{\Theta}: (x_{\text{ncs}}, \mathcal{G}_{\text{cpg}}) \mapsto \hat{y}$ aims to learn parameters $\Theta$ such that the cross-entropy loss $\mathcal{L}_{\text{ce}}$ between the predicted probability distribution $p_{\Theta}(y|c_i)$ and the true distribution is minimized.
+In light of the modal asymmetry phenomenon revealed by the previous analysis, this paper adopts a fusion strategy with NCS as the dominant modality and CPG as the auxiliary modality.
+To precisely extract effective information from the auxiliary modality, we utilize the Fisher information matrix to identify task-sensitive subspaces, thereby screening out key features complementary to NCS from CPG.